 Because Honors courses are smaller, and are limited to Honors students, they often engage the material in greater depth, and pursue it in greater detail, than other courses.
 Honors students enjoy the intellectual stimulation of having other Honors students in a small class where the quality of discussion is excellent, and many students report that this enhances their learning.

-Honors students take a minimum of four Honors courses during their four years and a one-credit introductory Honors seminar.
+Honors students take a minimum of four Honors courses during their four years.
 Many students take additional Honors courses as electives, and to fulfill other curriculum requirements.

 You are not required to take an Honors course every semester.
 However, we do check to ensure that Honors students are making satisfactory progress in Honors requirements, including coursework.